The estimated total cost of study abroad is dependent on many factors, including:

 Explore the different options below to determine if you qualify for financial assistance.

-To find out if financial aid can be applied to a study abroad program, contact your financial aid counselor.
+To find out if financial aid can be applied to a study abroad program, contact the Office of Financial Aid and Scholarships.
 Work-study is not applicable for our programs.

 Applying to use financial aid

 Regardless of the program-type you choose, the application process remains the same:

 - Apply for financial aid by completing a FAFSA or TAFSA for the appropriate academic year.

 - Talk to your financial aid counselor to determine if there is required documentation or if you need to complete promissory notes or additional loan applications.

 - Schedule an appointment with the study abroad coordinator to prepare your study abroad financial aid form and budget sheet using this PDF guide.

 - Affiliate Provider program applicants: bring all program information.

 - Faculty-Led program applicants: schedule this appointment after receiving acceptance into the program.